RodrigoCossi/RodrigoCossi/README.md

 <!-- <a href="https://www.linkedin.com/in/rodrigo-cossi-867679162/">Programmer</a>, <a href="https://www.certifiedcyberprofessional.com/team-4">Cybersecurity Professional</a> -->
 </h1>

-<h3>I'm a versatile Full-Stack developer with a passion for Cybersecurity.
+<h3>I'm a versatile Full Stack Developer with a passion for Cybersecurity.
 Here you can find some of my hobby projects.</h3>

 <h2>🔐 Cybersecurity Projects:</h2>